Dublin, Maryland: Dublin Methodist Church

 In 1870, David and Driscilla Riley sold to the church 3 acre and 120 square perches of land and dwelling for $13,000 to be used as the parsonage for the Harford circuit.
 The building was a two-story log construction, which was located just west of the present Dublin Market on Route 440 (Kilgore-Botts property) until 1977 when it burnt down.
 In 1872, Reverend Clarkson who was assigned to the eight church circuit (including Dublin, Darlington, Franklin, Watters Meeting [Thomas Run], Mt.
 Zion, Bel Air, Mt.
 Vernon, and Emory) refers to the condition and appearance of the parsonage in his journal.

 In 1888, the first parsonage and 120 square perches of land was sold to Catherine Daugherty and a second parsonage was built on the remaining part of the lot.
 This served as the parsonage until 1968 when a new brick structure was built on Route 136 next to the church.
 The second parsonage was then sold.

-Many can remember an old building that sat where the present day parsonage on Route 136 is; it was the original Dublin School.
+Some can remember an old building that sat where the present day parsonage on Route 136 is; it was the original Dublin School.
 The three room structure was used for grades 1 thru 11 until 1915 when a new wooden schoolhouse was constructed across the road.
 R.L.
 McCann willed the old schoolhouse and land to the church.
 It was utilized as a Boy Scout meeting house until it was demolished to make way for the present day parsonage.

-Today, the congregation has many 4-generation worshippers attending services.
+Today, the congregation has a number of 4-generation worshippers attending services.
 In the spring of 2000, the Dublin United Methodist Church, being one of the oldest Methodist churches in the New World, celebrated 200 years of worshipping.